The Makioka Sisters (film): Release

-Home Media
+Home media

 The film was released on DVD and Blu-ray by the Criterion Collection on June 14, 2011 for the first time in the United States.
 The disc only contains a theatrical trailer as a special feature, along with the standard Criterion booklet.

 Reception

 In February 1985, Vincent Canby called it a "a lovely though not always easy to follow adaptation" of the novel and said "I can't be sure that the English subtitles catch what I assume to be the satiric edge to the dialogue in what is a rather sad comedy of manners.
 What is clear, though, is Mr. Ichikawa's cinematic equivalent of a literary style, in which characters are sometimes isolated in extended close-ups that have the effect—if not the substance—of internal monologues or of author's comments.
 The Makioka Sisters, though always beautiful to look at, is more stately than emotionally or intellectually involving."

+For The New Yorker, Pauline Kael wrote: "A friend of mine says that when you go to a Kon Ichikawa film "'you laugh at things, and you know that Ichikawa is sophisticated enough to make you laugh, but you don't know why you're laughing'— I agree."
+She goes on to say [Ichikawa] is "making a movie that we understand musically, and he's doing it without turning the actors into zombies, and without losing his sense of how corruption and beauty and humor are all rolled up together."

 The film has received overwhelmingly positive reviews, in so far as it has been reviewed at all, earning a rare 100% percent on Rotten Tomatoes, from a pool of reviews with but three "top" reviewers.